I3S-ESSnet/Documents/ko-meeting/wp1/questionnaire-design-service.md

 An *external variable* refers to a variable not collected in the questionnaire, but useful for personalization.
 For example, it can be a date to display in the wording of a question.
 External variables are attached to the questionnaire.

 A *calculated variable* is a variable calculated from other variables, including other calculated variables.
 The calculated variables are attached to the questionnaire.

+### Pogues main functionalities

+The Pogues user interface is an application that aims to allow a questionnaire designer to be able to specify his questionnaire (both questionnaire semantics and ergonomics) and then visualize the web or paper questionnaire immediately.

+The main features (or macro-functionalities) of Pogues are:

+  - Authenticate a user;
+  - Manage a questionnaire (create a questionnaire, edit an existing questionnaire);
+  - Manage the structure of the questionnaire (sequences and questions);
+  - For each sequence or question:
+    - Manage the declarations;
+    - Manage redirects;
+    - Manage controls;
+  - For each question:
+    - Manage answers;
+    - Manage variables;
+  - View the web questionnaire produced by the back-office chain;
+  - Save a questionnaire.